LemmenAid/Irish-tree-trivia/README.md

 ## Project Description

-_Irish Tree Trivia an interactive website developed for my second portfolio project with [Code Institute](https://codeinstitute.net/ie/)._
+_Irish Tree Trivia an interactive, front-end website developed for my second portfolio project with [Code Institute](https://codeinstitute.net/ie/)._

 Irish Tree Trivia is a website that hopes to enthuse and inform people about our native Irish trees.
 The site is targeted towards people who live in Ireland and are either interested in trees already or who are looking for a quiz to do online.
 The site will be useful for everyone who would like to know more about trees and wants to test their knowledge on the topic.
 The website provides three different quizes for people to play and potentially learn something along the way.